seworqs/commons-string/docs/Examples/RandomHelper.md

 # RandomHelper

-The `RandomHelper` provides a simple static method to generate a random string of a given length using a configurable set of characters (the "heystack").
+The `RandomHelper` provides a simple static method to generate a random string of a given length using a configurable set of characters (the "haystack").

 ---